 “Opportunities for growth are varied and exciting.
 Australian winemakers are some of the most respected and innovative in the world and they can deliver wines that will interest and excite consumers and customers alike.”

 TWE hopes the Australia-United Kingdom Free Trade Agreement will create opportunities for Australian imports to compete and innovate more effectively in the UK.
-As Michelle remarks ‘the removal of tariffs would help make Australian imports more competitive in the UK and redress the balance with many other New World wine producing regions that do not pay such tariffs.’
+As Tony remarks ‘the removal of tariffs would help make Australian imports more competitive in the UK and redress the balance with many other New World wine producing regions that do not pay such tariffs.’

-Equally, Michelle sees the opportunity for the FTA to guarantee existing market access into the future and to promote the mutual recognition of Australian and UK wine standards, supporting product innovation for TWE: “We will continue to lead the way in innovation, through wines like our 19 Crimes range; digitally, through our Living Wine Labels app (which has had 3 million downloads worldwide) and new products that blur category lines, like Blossom Hill Gin Fizz and 19 Crimes ‘The Uprising’.”
+Equally, Tony sees the opportunity for the FTA to guarantee existing market access into the future and to promote the mutual recognition of Australian and UK wine standards, supporting product innovation for TWE: “We will continue to lead the way in innovation, through wines like our 19 Crimes range; digitally, through our Living Wine Labels app (which has had 3 million downloads worldwide) and new products that blur category lines, like Blossom Hill Gin Fizz and 19 Crimes ‘The Uprising’.”

-Case study produced in partnership with with the Australia-UK Chamber of Commerce and the Australian High Commission in the UK.
+Case study produced in partnership with the Australia-UK Chamber of Commerce and the Australian High Commission in the UK.